and welcome to our German is Easy Learn German Online course and I have good news for all beginners: You have a day off! Hooray.

-Here, our ending is –en because … it it plural, I guess… and every information gets one… tasty, french and that long one :).
+Here, our ending is –en because … it it plural, I guess… and every piece of information gets one… tasty, french and that long one :).

-So just let me repeat: the party-something makes information that contains a verb fit into slot 1.
+So just let me repeat: the party-something makes pieces of information that contain a verb fit into slot 1.

 Now… before we look at how it does that, let’s answer the question why this things are handy… I mean… why not just make a relative sentence and use slot 2 and keep slot 1 for adjectives.

-Here is a sentence with one information in each slot, the short one in the front, the one with a verb behind the noun.
+Here is a sentence with one piece of information in each slot, the short one in the front, the one with a verb behind the noun.